 The inaugural Death Festival, to be held here at the Attenborough Centre for the Creative Arts, is intergenerational, inclusive and representative of the diverse and divergent cultural contexts and social issues that shape death across the UK and beyond.

 Programmed in collaboration with the writer and activist, Catherine Mayer, theatre director, Michael Attenborough and artist and social innovator, Louise Harman (Louise on Death).
-Programme to be announced soon.

 Hospice UK is the charity partner of Death Festival, bringing voices, experience and expertise from its Dying Matters campaign to help change the conversation about death and dying.
+Death Festival is supported by DeadHappy, life insurance to die fo

 About Jude Kelly and the origins of the Death Festival